Chicago’s Historic Bridgeport and Back of the Yards Neighborhoods

 The Duck Inn

-I also recommend Bridgeport Coffee for it’s great coffee and atmosphere at its original location at 3101 S. Morgan.
-I was just back and enjoyed the experience.
+I also recommend Bridgeport Coffee for it’s great coffee and atmosphere at its cafe at 3101 S. Morgan.
+I went back an again enjoyed the experience.

 Bridgeport Coffee